 While the owners and Michelle were talking, I wandered off to say hi to Nevada, who I saw almost immediately when driving up.
 I whistled to him, and he looked up and walked over to me, a few paint horses in tow.
 Nevada came to Hanaeleh several years ago.
 He had been left to starve to death in a backyard, and a neighbor rescued him and put some weight on him, but he needed a rescue situation as Nevada had been physically abused by the Charro riders who had owned him, and needed a lot of rehabilitation to get him to trust people.
 It took us years before he would trust us with picking up his feet, and Nevada was wary of people in general.

-We had him adopted out for a short time, but instead of getting to know Nevada and slowly gaining his trust as we had repeatedly stated, the new owner thought she would ride him after having him for about a week, and he became scared and threw her.
+We had him adopted out for a short time, but instead of getting to know Nevada and slowly gaining his trust as we had repeatedly stated, the new owner thought she would ride him after having him for about a week.
+After having him for only two months, and he became scared and threw her.
 She was hurt quite badly, and so called and said she no longer wanted him.
-When we came to pick him up, he had fresh wounds across his face and neck, and was head shy and fearful again- he had only been gone about two weeks.
-We were not certain what had happened while no longer in our care, but those two weeks put Nevada back to where he had been two years prior; he could not be tied, he did not want to be touched, and we could not pick up his feet again.
+When we came to pick him up, he had fresh wounds across his face and neck, and was head shy and fearful again- he had only been gone about eight weeks*.
+We were not certain what had happened while no longer in our care, but those eight weeks put Nevada back to where he had been two years prior; he could not be tied, he did not want to be touched, and we could not pick up his feet again.
 We worked with Nevada for several months after, but realized that we needed to find Nevada a retirement home, as we could not in good conscience adopt him out and have him abused yet again.

 We were thankful that Rancho Refugio was able to take Nevada, and he has lived out the last three years there in peace.
 He has the best care, and there is no one demanding anything of him.